kchu100/SQL/README.md

 ***5 forms of Normalization***

 	1. First Normal Form (1NF): Each table cell contains a single value and each column has a unique name.
 Eliminate duplicate data and simplify queries.
- 	2. Second Normal Form (2NF): Eliminates redundant data by requiring each non-key attribute be dependent on primary key.
-Each column is directly related to primary key.
+ 	2. Second Normal Form (2NF): Separate tables for sets of values that apply to multiple records.
+Relate these tables with a foreign key.
-  	3. Third Normal Form (3NF): All non-key attributes are independent of each other.
-Builds on 2NF.
+  	3. Third Normal Form (3NF): Eliminate fields that don't depend on the key.
+All non-key attributes are independent of each other.
-   		- Boyce-Codd Normal Form (BCNF): stricter form of 3NF.
+   	4, Fourth Normal Form (4NF) (aka Boyce-Codd Normal Form (BCNF)): stricter form of 3NF.
+    	5. Fifth Normal Form (5NF):

 # SQL
 **What is SQL?**